stangri/docs.openwrt.melmac.net/vpnbypass/README.md

 ## Description

-A simple [procd](https://openwrt.org/docs/techref/procd)-based `vpnbypass` service for OpenWrt/LEDE Project.
+A simple [procd](https://openwrt.org/docs/techref/procd)-based `vpnbypass` service for OpenWrt.
 This is useful if your router accesses Internet through a VPN client/tunnel, but you want specific traffic (ports, IP ranges, domains or local IP ranges) to be routed outside of this tunnel.

 ## Features